 - Including refugees in value chains

-VIDEO: Take a closer look into Azraq refugee camp and see how DRC set up initiatives to fill the gap in terms of available livelihood opportunities.
+VIDEO: See how DRC set up initiatives to fill the gap in terms of available livelihood opportunities in Azraq refugee camp.

 - Testing sustainable solutions with Grundfos